parseablehq/console/README.md

 </tr>
 <tr>
     <td>Username</td>
-    <td>parseable</td>
+    <td>admin</td>
 </tr>
 <tr>
     <td>Password</td>
-    <td>parseable</td>
+    <td>admin</td>
 </tr>
 </table>

 For complete Parseable API documentation, refer to [Parseable API workspace on Postman](https://www.postman.com/parseable/workspace/parseable/overview).

-:exclamation: Please do not store any sensitive data on this server as the data is openly accessible.
+:warning: Please do not store any sensitive data on this server as the data is openly accessible.
 We'll delete the data on this server periodically.

 ## Contributing

 Refer to the contributing guide [here](https://www.parseable.io/docs/contributing).